cds-astro/cds-healpix-python/docs/contribute.rst

 At this moment you have correctly set up your development environment.
 When you will be done with your developments, remember to deactivate your environment by typing ```deactivate```.

-The next step tells you how to generate the dynamic library associated with `cdshealpix`.
+The next step tells you how to generate the shared library associated with `cdshealpix`.

 Dynamic library compilation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The generation of the dynamic library is managed by [setuptools_rust](https://github.com/PyO3/setuptools-rust).
+The generation of the shared library is managed by [setuptools_rust](https://github.com/PyO3/setuptools-rust).
 Just go to the root of your cloned repo:

 .. code-block:: bash